Claude, Duke of Aumale: Inheritance

 Upon the death of Claude, Duke of Guise in 1550, the duke's Norman territories were split between the two Guise children with the most landed interests in Normandie, Aumale and René, Marquis of Elbeuf.
 Aumale's brother François, Duke of Guise provided the title of Aumale to him in April, given he was set to inherit that of Guise.
 Alongside his Norman inheritance, the king permitted the new duke to inherit his father's governorship of Burgundy.
 He was also made Grand Veneur during the reign of Henri II.
 Aumale was contemptful of the prospect of administering his governorship personally, mockingly saying in 1556 that having to administer his province would take only one hour a week, it was therefore a matter best left to a lieutenant-general.
 He would later brag that he had many governors across France who would follow his whim i.e. Guisard clients.
 Aumale was allowed to come to Scotland, with a passport from Edward VI dated 11 May, to see his sister Mary of Guise.
 He wrote from Edinburgh on 18 May that he would view the strong places of the realm.
 Regent Arran gave him three horses and organised a banquet for him in Edinburgh on 21 May.
+He returned to France through England, visiting Edward VI at Greenwich on 12 June before taking a ship at Dover.